 (a) Readers are cautioned that the amounts presented do not have standardized meanings prescribed by IFRS - see discussion of Non-IFRS Measures.
-As a percent of revenue amounts are calculated as total general and administrative expense divided by total revenue totalling \$7,542,735 and \$4,272,598 in the three month periods ended March 31, 2021 and 2020.
+As a percent of revenue is calculated by dividing the respective amounts by total revenue totalling \$ 7,791,690 and \$15,334,425 (2020 - \$5,683,529 and \$9,956,127) in the respective three and six month periods ended June 30, 2021 and 2020.

 Employee costs consist of salaries, benefits, employee travel and meals and entertainment.
-Total employee costs for the U.S. Operations are comprised of the costs associated with personnel located in California who oversee the day-to-day management of the dispensaries in addition to managing the accounting and finance functions of the U.S. operations.
-U.S. Operations employee costs increased in the three month period ended March 31, 2021, as a result of adding staff due to the increased sales volume and Covid-19 related incentive payments.
+Total employee costs for the U.S. Operations are comprised of the costs associated with personnel located in California who

-Head office employee costs currently consist of the executive management team.
+Head office employee costs consist of the executive management team currently.
 The executive management team is responsible for managing the Company's capital requirements, corporate and business development, investor communications and financial and regulatory reporting.
-The Company is prudently monitoring its general and administrative expenditures whereby all non-essential costs are being eliminated.
+The Company is prudently monitoring its general and administrative expenditures, whereby all non-essential costs are being eliminated.
 The Company is also monitoring the use of third-party professional services and requesting fixed pricing on projects.

 Professional and consulting fees largely consist of public company-related expenses, directors' fees, third-party legal fees, tax, accounting and audit services.
-Professional fees for the three months ended March 31,

-2021, are reflective of costs associated with: (i) securities matters; (ii) public company-related costs; (iii) cannabis compliance costs; (iv) tax matters and (v) director fees.
+Professional fees for the three and six months ended June 30, 2021, are reflective of costs associated with (i) securities matters; (ii) public company-related costs; (iii) cannabis compliance costs; (iv) tax matters and (v) director fees.

-Rent and utilities largely consist of utility and maintenance costs associated with the dispensaries and rent and utilities at the US head office.
-The lease for Port City has been capitalized under IFRS and the related monthly lease payments are considered interest expense and principal repayments.
-The Alpine Cultivation facility and Alpine Alternative dispensary are owned by the Company, and therefore there are no related rent payments.
+Rent and utilities primarily consist of utility and maintenance costs associated with the dispensaries, rent and utilities at the US head office.
+The leases have been capitalized under IFRS, and the related monthly lease payments are considered interest expense and principal repayments.
+The Company owns the Alpine Cultivation facility, Alpine Alternative dispensary and Ukiah dispensary, and therefore there are no related rent payments.

-Other G&A expenses largely consist of insurance, office supplies and software licensing cost associated with the Company's point-of-sale, accounting and cannabis seed-to-sale tracking software.
+Other G&A expenses primarily consist of insurance, office supplies and software licensing cost associated with the Company's point-of-sale, accounting and cannabis seed-to-sale tracking software.
 Other expenses increased significantly due to premium payments for various insurance policies.